EzyGang/py-cachify/docs/tutorial/locks/lock-as-decorator.md

 Exception: sleep_for_lock-1 is already locked!
 ```

-Here we tried to showcase all the flexbility you have when wrapping functions with `lock`.
+Here we tried to showcase all the flexibility you have when wrapping functions with the `lock`.

 ## Conslusion

 This concludes our tutorial for the `lock` that py-cachify provides.

-The full API reference could be found here.
+The full API reference can be found here.